sayafIsmael/country-city-location/README.md

 ```
 ### `All cities`
-console.log(cities) //All city with country code, longitude and latitude
+Get all city with country code, longitude and latitude

 ```
+console.log(cities)

 //response example

 [